Cat O'Nine Tails (play)

-Cat O'Nine Tails is a 1927 three act mystery (or detective) play written by Lawrence Worcester.
+Cat O'Nine Tails is a 1927 three act mystery (or detective) play written by Lawrence Gray Worcester.

 Plot

 James Gordon's country home is invaded in the night by a nefarious thief who goes by the alias Cat O'Nine Tails, and who seeks to obtain important government documents held by James.
-Mr. Gordon is staying at his country home with his wife, Mrs. Gordon; their son Jimmie; and his fiancé, the wealthy Theodora Maitland.
-The aforementioned personages are accompanied by the staff, which includes Henry, a seemingly unintelligent but handsome and muscular stableboy, with a tendency to quote Shakespeare, and Jacob Webber, the caretaker, whose daughter Betty, while not a member of the staff, is also present.
+Mr. Gordon is staying at his country home with his wife, Mrs. Gordon; their son Jimmie; and his fiancee, the wealthy Theodora Maitland.
+The aforementioned personages are accompanied by the staff, which includes Henry, a seemingly unintelligent chore boy, with a tendency to quote Shakespeare, and Jacob Webber, the caretaker, whose daughter Betty, while not a member of the staff, is also present.
 Jimmie, despite being engaged to Theodora, is secretly married to Betty.
 Mr. Gordon is horrified when he learns of Jimmie's marriage.

 Fox, a detective, and Miss Smith, a government agent, arrive at the house to stop Cat O'Nine Tails.
-Fox suspects Mr. Gordon of being Cat O'Nine Tails, but Theodora suddenly announces that she is Cat O'Nine Tails's wife, and disappears down a secret passageway.
+Fox soon comes to suspect Mr. Gordon of being Cat O'Nine Tails.
+Cat O'Nine Tails hypnotizes Jacob into shooting himself, and he nearly dies.
+Fox believes Mr. Gordon is responsible.
+Theodora suddenly announces that she is Cat O'Nine Tails's wife, and disappears down a secret passageway.
 The others uncover the secret passage, wherein Miss Smith discovers Theodora lying on a couch, unconscious.
 Miss Smith wakes her and is able to discern that Theodora's previous outburst was a result of having been hypnotized by Cat O'Nine Tails.
 Fox goes insane, apparently having been drugged by the same.
 Henry appears and reveals himself as Cat O'Nine Tails.
 He snatches a gun from Betty and demands that Miss Smith give him the government documents.
-Suddenly everyone hears the sound of barking and pistol shots; the family dog, Rover, has alerted the authorities of the danger that his family is in.
+Suddenly everyone hears the sound of barking and pistol shots; the family dog, Rover, has alerted the authorities to the danger that his family is in.
 The heroes are to be rescued and Henry to be apprehended.